British Wildlife of the Week

 Sadly, that picture is rather depressing.
 The rather vague estimate of between 30 and 430 pure-type wildcats are thought to remain in Scotland – a wide enough discrepancy to confirm that nobody really knows how many of them there are, only that there definitely aren’t enough.
 Some authorities believe that the geographically isolated wildcats in Scotland are a unique species or subspecies, but there is little evidence to support this, so pure wildcats from captive populations in Britain and the rest of Europe could be used to increase numbers and provide genetic diversity.
 In fact, the IUCN believes that the wildcat population in Scotland is no longer viable – that the population is too small and fragmented; the hybridisation too advanced – and that, if it is to be saved at all, it will need to be supplemented from an outside source.
 In 2013, the Scottish Wildcat Conservation Action Plan was launched to set up wildcat safe havens and start a breeding programme to produce pure cats.

 But before any reintroductions can take place, almost all experts agree that tackling feral cats is a necessary first step.
 This includes trapping, neutering and vaccinating feral cats against diseases that might spread to wildcats, but also, if necessary, culling them.
-This may be a controversial solution, but it could be the only way by which this magnificent animal can be saved.
+This may be a controversial solution, but it could be the only way in which this magnificent animal can be saved.

 Although most, if not all, remaining Scottish wildcats have a degree of domestic cat ancestry, many still look and behave like true wildcats.
 If the flow of domestic cat genes can be limited or stopped, the descendants of these hybrids may become more wildcat-like in the future.
 In the wild, natural selection should favour the wildcat’s innate adaptations, which will make the purest cats succeed and the hybrids fail.
 So, over time, the domestic cat genes in wild populations should be selected against and die out.
 If enough feral, domestic and hybridised cats are neutered or removed from places where the wildcat lives, it may allow the ‘Scottish tiger’ to recover naturally.